paulinalei/yoyo/_posts/2017-06-28-adventures-in-building-my-personal-website.markdown

 I had initally set a specific width and height to make my grid elements squares.
 But this caused some issues in formatting the grid and making it responsive.
 Using relative widths now.

+Then, I had an issue where sometimes the grid elements would overlap.
+This was because the grid sizes would be calculated before images loaded, giving the wrong dimension size.
+I just made sure images loaded before the grid elements loaded.

 ## Using a DNS
 First time buying a domain!